dubzzz/fast-check/README.md

 Property based testing framework must be able to discover any kind of issues even very rare ones happening on some small values.
 For instance your algorithm might use magic numbers such as `-1`, `0` or others.
 Or fail when the input has duplicated values...

 A common way to deal with those issues is:
-- Solution A: only generate small values - *very poor as it fails to build large ones*
+- Solution A: only generate small values - *Issue: it fails to build large ones*
-- Solution B: generate larger and larger entries - *what if the failing case require both large and small values*
+- Solution B: generate larger and larger entries - *Issue: what if the failing case requires both large and small values*

 The choice made by `fast-check` is to bias the arbitrary 1 time over `freq`.